 - Receipt of shipped goods: From the point of origin, the bill of lading serves as evidence that the products are transferred from the shipper to the carrier in good condition.

 - Document of title: The bill of lading follows the title of ownership.
-Originally, the seller owns the goods.
+Originally, the seller owned the goods.
 The responsibility for the care of the products is transferred to the carrier while in transit.
 And when the buyer receives the products and signs the bill of lading, the ownership of the shipment is fully transferred.
 The bill of lading will also serve as proof of delivery.

 - A contract between the shipper and the freight carrier: The bill of lading serves as a legally binding contract that lays out the terms and conditions that the shipper and the carrier agreed on regarding the transport of the goods.